Our Community Project Priorities

 New Jersey Future (NJF) is a non-profit policy and planning organization that conducts research, works directly with local advocates and governments, and engages in state policy as part of its Creating Great Places to Age program.
 A 2014 NJF report found that 21 percent of New Jerseyans live in towns not well-suited for aging in place.
 NJF has partnered with several communities to develop localized aging-friendly assessment reports and implementation plans to help enable local leaders to make strategic land use decisions.

-Research led by Dr. Emily Greenfield, an associate professor, and Dr. Althea Pestine-Stevens, a post-doctoral associate, is chronicling the impact and growth of our age-friendly alliance in real time and developing qualitative and quantitative measures that help local leaders gauge the efficacy of their advocacy, outreach activities and community-building efforts.
+Research led by Professor Emily Greenfield Dr. Althea Pestine-Stevens is chronicling the impact and growth of our age-friendly alliance in real time and developing qualitative and quantitative measures that help local leaders gauge the efficacy of their advocacy, outreach activities and community-building efforts.
 Having social work scientists evaluating our community-led projects in real time has strengthened our goal of creating sustainable change.

 The mission of the New Jersey Travel Independence Program (NJTIP) is to increase the self-sufficiency of people with disabilities, older adults and others by empowering them to use the public transit system safely.
 NJTIP has partnered with several of our communities to conduct group travel instruction seminars and field trips and is currently in the midst of a study analyzing how population aging and older adult housing trends will affect future transportation needs in New Jersey.
 Click here to watch a video explaining the program.